 The physiology of marine phytoplankton, environmental factors affecting their growth and photosynthesis in the ocean, the oceanographic processes responsible for the temporal and spatial distributions of phytoplankton biomass and production, and current topics in phytoplankton research.

 5015.
-Molecular Approach to Biological Oceanography
+Techniques in Marine Molecular Biology

 Three credits.
+Not open to students who have passed MARN 3015.

-Principles and technology in nucleic acid purification and manipulation, DNA fingerprinting, gene cloning and sequencing, phylogenetic analysis, and detection of gene expression (mRNA and protein).
-Application examples in marine ecological studies.
+Principles and technology in molecular genetics, including nucleic acid purification and manipulation, DNA fingerprinting, gene cloning and sequencing, phylogenetic analysis, and detection of gene expression.

 5016.
 Marine Zooplankton